lxylxy123456/ECS175/README.md

 ## License
 The actual homeworks are closed source, to avoid plagiarism.
 Only executables are provided (runs on CSIF, likely to run on other x86_64 Linux machines).
+If you have trouble with finding shared object files, the [`lib64`](lib64) directory may be helpful.

 The scripts that generate animation using the homework are open source (`*.py` and `*.sh`), under GNU Affero General Public License version 3.